HITS-MCM/reweight_residue_secstruct/README.md

 > The script `reweight_residue_secstruct.py` can be run with automatic parallelization (`@njit`) by using its `-m parallel` option.

 > [!NOTE]
-> The script `run_reweight_residue_secstruct.bsh` checks for standard Amber amino acid tree-letter codes.
+> The script `reweight_residue_secstruct.bsh` checks for standard Amber amino acid tree-letter codes.